Dr Nick Mayhew

 Grants

-British Academy Early Career Research Network event grant (“Global Queer and Trans Histories Beyond Academia", 2023)
+British Academy Early Career Research Network event grant for “Global Queer and Trans Histories Beyond Academia" (2023)

-British Association for Slavonic and East European Studies event grant ("Queering Russia: Academia and Activism in Dialogue", 2022)
+British Association for Slavonic and East European Studies event grant for "Queering Russia: Academia and Activism in Dialogue" (2022)

 Andrew W. Mellon fellowship at Stanford University (2018-2021)

-Early Slavic Studies Association prize for best article ("Banning Spiritual Brotherhoods and Establishing Marital Chastity in Sixteenth- and Seventeenth-Century Muscovy and Ruthenia", 2018)
+Early Slavic Studies Association article prize for "Banning Spiritual Brotherhoods and Establishing Marital Chastity in Sixteenth- and Seventeenth-Century Muscovy and Ruthenia" (2018)

 Supervision

-I would be thrilled to supervise graduate students interested in gender and sexuality in Russophone contexts, or medieval and early modern Slavonic culture.
+I would be thrilled to supervise graduate students interested in:

 Teaching